MarsBased/handbook/sections/careers.md

 Again, this is just a role.
 You can be a Senior Developer in Rails for one project while being a Developer in React for another at the same time.
 The roles just define what can the client expect of you and what hourly fee should we charge them.

-In the middle of all of them, there's they key role of the __Office Manager__, who enables all of us to work better and makes the company run more efficiently.
+In the middle of all of them, there's the key role of the __Office Manager__, who enables all of us to work better and makes the company run more efficiently.

 ## Salaries

 Every year, we check the temperature on the market, and we revise the salaries in the company.

-We like to offer good salaries which are on pair with most good companies in the market.
+We like to offer good salaries which are on par with most good companies in the market.
 When there is a huge correction on the market, we devise a plan to schedule raises for everyone.

 Every role in the company has a salary range, to give flexibility to people coming in at different times in the company.